Understanding Power of Attorney for Property in Ontario

 Friends or relatives could step in to manage some of your financial affairs without having to be your attorney.

 The Office of the Public Guardian and Trustee could be appointed to manage your property.
-A close relative could apply to Public Guardian and Trustee to formally take over the management of your property.

 Someone could go to court and ask to be appointed to formally manage your property.